awayfl/poki-player/README.md

 ```shell
 npm start
 ```
-Once compilation is complete, you can view your SWFs at http://localhost:8080.
+Once compilation is complete, you can view your SWFs through the links at http://localhost:8080.
 Updating SWFs or any files in  `/src` will auto-reload the browser.
 However, any changes to `pokiGame.config.js` will require a restart